A Song of Ice and Fire will continue with this, the sixth book in the series started by George R.R. Martin's Game of Thrones

 First, a warning to Game of Thrones fans who have seen season 7 but haven’t read the books: the story described below will probably be unfamiliar.
 Not only has the series taken liberties with the storylines in George R.R.
 Martin’s books thus far, but it’s also now gone beyond the first five books’ narratives – so we can presume that some of the storylines we saw in season six may not appear at all in The Winds of Winter.
 Ok – now back to A Song of Ice and Fire.

-Will The Winds of Winter be out before Game of Thrones season 7 is over?
+Will The Winds of Winter be released before Game of Thrones season 8 arrives in 2019?

-It isn’t going to happen this year, it turns out.
-In July 2017 he wrote on his LiveJournal page: “I’ve seen some truly weird reports about WOW on the internet of late, by ‘journalists’ who make their stories up out of whole cloth.
+Later that year, in July 2017, he wrote on his LiveJournal page: “I’ve seen some truly weird reports about WOW on the internet of late, by ‘journalists’ who make their stories up out of whole cloth.
 I don’t know which story is more absurd, the one that says the book is finished and I’ve been sitting on it for some nefarious reason, or the one that says I have no pages.
 Both ‘reports’ are equally false and equally moronic.
 I am still working on it, I am still months away (how many? good question), I still have good days and bad days, and that’s all I care to say.
 Whether WINDS or the first volume of FIRE AND BLOOD will be the first to hit the bookstores is hard to say at this juncture, but I do think you will have a Westeros book from me in 2018… and who knows, maybe two.”

 Sign up for the newsletter